-Knowing the history of Venice Italy will help you to understand this beautiful place.
-Venice has many names, like "Capital of water" and "Adriatic Queen”.
+Knowing the history of Venice Italy will help you understand this beautiful place.
+Venice has many names, like "Capital of water" and "Adriatic Queen."
 So let's go and let me bring you back about 1500 years ago when the first settlers arrived in this beautiful lagoon.

-Venice is a Floating city on 7,5 km² with 150 canals, about a 100 squares and 400 bridges.
+Venice is a Floating city on 7,5 km² with 150 canals, 100 squares, and 400 bridges.
 The first settlers were farmers and fishermen from around the Veneto area.
 They had to flee to protect their lives and to stay out of the hands of Attila the Hun.

-How many local Venetian citizen are still living in Venice Italy?
-Around 58.000.
-Mostly senior citizen.
-Young couples prefer to move the mainland with the convenience of a car, not to mention lower house prices, cheaper shopping and fewer tourist.
-Every year almost a 1.000 Venetian leave the city to live in another place.
+The history of Venice Italy is made in many stories.
+How many local Venetian citizens still living in Venice, Italy?
+Around 55.000.
+Mostly senior citizens.
+Young couples prefer to move to the mainland with the convenience of a car, not to mention lower house prices, cheaper shopping, and fewer tourist.
+So every year, almost 1.000 Venetian leave the city to live in another place.

 Local families who have their roots in Venice were....

-The hardworking traders became soon so powerful that they were owning the biggest ship fleet in Europe.
+The hardworking traders soon became so powerful that they owned the most extensive ship fleet in Europe.
 Every deal they made became a profit.
-They created their own Island State.
+So they created their own Island State.

-However their succes, in the 18th century the trading and shipping industry moved to the other European cities.
+However their success, in the 18th century, the trading and shipping industry moved to the other European cities.
 Venice lost its sea power.
 It became a dead city with no income.
 When Napoleon invaded the city, the last of the 120 Dogen disappeared.
 From 1866 Venice and the islands belong to Italy.
-In the mid 1930's, Mussolini built a bridge to connect Venice to the mainland.
+In the mid-1930s, Mussolini built a bridge to connect Venice to the mainland.

 Venice was rediscovered by world travelers like me and you…

-An important note in history; Venetians merchants took in 828 AD the body of Saint Marc from Alexandria to Venice.
+An important note in history; Venetian merchants, took in 828 AD the body of Saint-Marc from Alexandria to Venice.
 He became the emblem of the city.
-They believed Saint Marc gave them prosperity.
+They believed Saint-Marc gave them prosperity.

 You could read about the history of Venice.
 It is a rich history as you can read.
 Hopefully you will appreciate this city even more.
 Please click on the links to explore my site.